transferwise/wwc-apac-2024/README.md

 Nextjs development mode by default will already have hot-reloading for frontend pages.
 The development docker will use nodemon to ensure hot-reloading for the api routes too.

-This will also wait for the postgres db to be up, run the db migrations and seed the database.
+This will also wait for the Postgres db to be up, run the db migrations and seed the database.

 # Run all tests